nandanvasudevan/cpp_scratch_pad/README.md

 [Benchmark results](output.md)

+## Does it really matter?
+In situations where you generated these infrequently, probably not.

 # Summary
 - Use the POSIX time based generators if you just need a UUID.
   - Do not use the random as it is significantly slower!